Transitioning from High School to College

 It is helpful for parents to be aware of the differences between services offered at the high school level and services offered at the postsecondary level.
-Services may also vary based on institution.
-The following article, Transition of Students with Disabilities to Postsecondary Education: A Guide for High School Educators, assists educational support systems and families in understanding the changes that may occur.
+Services may also vary based on the institution.
+The article Transition of Students with Disabilities to Postsecondary Education: A Guide for High School Educators assists educational support systems and families in understanding the changes that may occur.

 If your student is considering attending Florida Tech, this school webpage helps parents navigate through commonly asked questions during this process of choosing a college.
-View Information
+View Florida Tech Resources for Parents.